awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 ## Creating the example databases

-We'll use three CSV (comma-separated value) files to define a set of customers, orders, and products.
+We'll use three .csv (comma-separated value) files to define a set of customers, orders, and products.
 Then we'll load that data into a relational database and Amazon DynamoDB.
 Finally, we'll run some SQL commands against the relational database,